Get a free, no obligation personal loan quote with rates as low as 9.99%

 There are several perks of buying physical gold, but there are also some drawbacks to consider.

 • Hedge Against Inflation.
 Gold has a long history of providing a reliable way to invest in an asset of value that is not impacted by inflation or the drop in value of the dollar.
-In fact, when the dollar weakens, the value of gold and other precious metals tend to increase.
+In fact, when the dollar weakens, the value of gold and other precious metals tends to increase.

-• Physical Asset.
+• Own A Physical Asset.
 In the unfortunate event that financial systems collapse, having physical gold in your possession would provide you with some financial protection and an asset that can serve as a form of currency.

 • Liquidity.
 Gold is easy to sell and convert to cash, especially gold coins.